Effective July 1st, 2022

-Please take note that Terms & Conditions for the 2021 ACS State & Territory Awards for Cinematography have not changed.
+Please take note that Terms & Conditions for the 2022 ACS State & Territory Awards for Cinematography have changed.
 These Terms & Conditions also apply, where applicable, to the ACS National Awards for Cinematography.

 The 2022 ACS Award Entry window is open from August 1st (7am local time) to August 21st (11.59pm local time) via our website.
 The Entry Form is only open at these times.
 No late entries will be accepted.

 By entering into the ACS Awards For Cinematography, it is implied you have read and agree to our Terms and Conditions as laid out below